opencog/atomspace-dht/README.md

 ```
    Sometimes `ValueSaveUTest`, `FetchUTest` and/or `MultiUserUTest`
    intermittently fail because data gets lost; the root cause for this
-   is unknown, but seems to involve problems of flushing out data from
-   the local node, out to the network, and having the network receive
-   and hold that data.
+   would seem to be that the underlying protocol for OpenDHT is UDP
+   and not SCTP.
+Due to network congestion, the OS kernel and/or the
+   network cards and routers are free to discard UDP packets.
+This
+   translates into data loss for us.
  * The consistently failing tests are:
    + `8 - LargeFlatUTest` attempts a "large" atomspace (of only 35K Atoms,
           so actually, it's small, but bigger than the other tests).